shahpriyankaj/qna-chatbot/README.md

 ![Alt Text](images/qna_chat_fastapi_swaggerUI.png)
 - <b>UI Testing:</b>
 ![Alt Text](images/qna_chatbot_streatlit_ui.png)
-- <b>Streaming response showns in UI
+- <b>Streaming response showns in UI/Demo
 [Watch the video](images/Streaming_response_generation.mp4)

-If you can't view the videw, download it from images/ folder.
+If you can't view the video, download it from images/ folder.
 - <b>Using testing_and_evaluation file:</b> The testing can be done using pre-defined questions present in evaluation.testing_and_evaluation file.
 Call load_golden_examples() from this file to load 10 question and answer.

 ### Assumption and future enhancements
 - Since the lack of GPU, the chatbot is running extremely slow on CPU with 16GB RAM.
 Hence, it has high latency.
 This can be improved by adding GPU for faster processing.
+The embedding and chat models' configurations must change in the codebase to run on GPU, currently GPU config is disabled.
 - The chatbot will only handle one request at a time.
 Multiple API requests will throw an error.
+This can be handled by hosting the application on kubernetes for ehanced scalability and throughput.
-- No error handling & input validation is implemented.
+- No error handling & input validation is implemented in the prototype.
 The logging module can be added to log the errors.
 Additionally, the API should be able to return HTTP error codes in case of failure and log appropriate exception.
 - The open source sentence-transformers/all-MiniLM-l6-v2 and Llama 2 7b chat models from Hugging Face are used in the project as both have better performance in terms of creating embedding as well generating response for chatbot
 - The FAISS vectorstore was chosen due to Efficient similarity search, GPU support and scalability.
 This can be replaced by other vector database to store embeddings, its metadata, etc. The metadata will be helpful to show the chunks used to generate the response by LLM in the UI to improve intepretability, truthfulness and user trust.
-- SQLite3 was chosen to store the user interaction.
-This can be replaced by other database based on company's techstack
+- SQLite3 was chosen to store the user interaction/feedback/conversation history, etc. This can be replaced by other database based on company's techstack.
-- Preprocessing of documents, chunking strategy, similarity search and ranking of documents, prompts as well as adding more evaluation metrics can be done in future for further improvements.
+- Preprocessing of documents, chunking strategy, similarity search and (re)ranking of documents, prompts as well as adding other relevant evaluation metrics can be done in future for further improvements.

 ## Research Review
 Link: https://github.com/mims-harvard/Clinical-knowledge-embeddings